Vikings cornerback Patrick Peterson will miss at least three games with hamstring injury

 Save for a couple coverage busts, the former All-Pro pick has been a solid cover corner and credited as a strong leader by younger teammates since arriving in Minnesota on a one-year deal this offseason.

 The bye week is always welcomed, but it's especially so for a Vikings team that had 11 players on the injury report headed into Sunday's win.
-Zimmer said nose tackle Michael Pierce could return soon from an elbow injury that's kept him out for two games.
+Zimmer said nose tackle Michael Pierce could return soon from an elbow injury that has kept him out for two games.

 "We've been going since July 20th or something, it's like three months," Zimmer said.
 "We obviously have a tough stretch coming up.
 But knock on wood, we've been fairly healthy.
 I think we should get Mike Pierce back here pretty quick, and we lost Peterson, finally got Barr back, so we're hanging in there injury-wise, and I think that helps."